core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a 4.01 (Unauthorized) response that includes an Echo Option and originates from a verified group member, the client sends a request as a unicast message addressed to the same server, echoing the Echo Option value.
 The client MUST NOT send the request including the Echo Option over multicast.

-If the signature algorithm used in the group supports ECDH (e.g. ECDSA, EdDSA), the client MUST use the pairwise mode of Group OSCORE to protect the request, as described in {{sec-pairwise-protection-req}}.
+If the signature algorithm used in the group supports ECDH (e.g., ECDSA, EdDSA), the client MUST use the pairwise mode of Group OSCORE to protect the request, as described in {{sec-pairwise-protection-req}}.
 Note that, as defined in {{sec-pairwise-protection}}, members of such a group and that use the Echo Option MUST support the pairwise mode.

 The client does not necessarily resend the same group request, but can instead send a more recent one, if the application permits it.
 This makes it possible for the client to not retain previously sent group requests for full retransmission, unless the application explicitly requires otherwise.
 In either case, the client uses a fresh Sender Sequence Number value from its own Sender Context.
 If the client stores group requests for possible retransmission with the Echo Option, it should not store a given request for longer than a preconfigured time interval.
 Note that the unicast request echoing the Echo Option is correctly treated and processed as a message, since the 'kid context' field including the Group Identifier of the OSCORE group is still present in the OSCORE Option as part of the COSE object (see {{sec-cose-object}}).